 Enrollment in the Public Presentations project is required to participate in this section.
 No live animals are allowed in speeches.
 Counties may advance a total of 3 entries from any category to the state contest.
 A 4-H member may advance in one individual category and one team category.
+Participating Youth must be 8 years of age on or before September 1, 2022.
+Participating youth turning 14 years of age on or before September 1, 2022 must enroll as advanced.

+50501AFormal Speech - Original Beginner Ages 8-1350501BFormal Speech - Original Advanced Ages 14 & Up

+Formal Speech

+50503A Illustrated Speech - Beginner Ages 8-13

+50503B Illustrated Speech - Advanced Ages 14 & Up

+Illustrated Speech

-CLASS # PROJECT XXXXX Formal Speech Self-written Notes Allowed No props Individual 4-6 minutes Formal Speeches share the presenter's own unique view and are intended to motivate, persuade, or inform an audience and may include a call to action.
-Youth deliver a speech on any topic they wish.
-XXXXX Illustrated Speech Self-written Notes Allowed Illustrations Required Individual 4-6 minutes Illustrated Speeches may be used to inform, persuade, or motivate the audience while using a visual aid.
+Illustrated Speeches may be used to inform, persuade, or motivate the audience while using a visual aid.
 Visual aids may be two dimensional, three-dimensional, or digital.
 Youth may include audience participation.
 Digital visual aids must be stored on a USB flash drive.
-Illustrated speeches may be: How-to demonstrations which show the audience how to do something.
-Object lessons which use objects as metaphors to share a message.
-Educational models where drawings or diagrams help explain a topic. ххххх Original Works Self-written Notes Allowed Props and Costumes Allowed Individual or 2- Person Team Manuscripts sent in Advance 4-6 minutes Original works must be written entirely by the presenter.
-It may be presented as an individual or a
+Illustrated speeches may be:

+- How-to demonstrations which show the audience how to do something. - Object lessons which use objects as metaphors to share a message. - Educational models where drawings or diagrams help explain a topic.

+50504 Original Works - Individual 50505 Original Works - Team

+Original Works

 Original works must be written entirely by the presenter.
-It may be presented as an individual or a two-person team entry.
+It may be presented as an individual or a twoperson team entry.
 Manuscripts must be sent in advance to the contest.
 Presentations may be designed for TV, radio, or online media and must be presented live.
 The types of entries could include:

 - Prose and Short Stories

-- Poetry
+- Poetry/Spoken Word

 - Broadcast Media Program

 - Theatrical